Last updated - October 18, 2022

 In addition to these core payment options, there are several free and premium options that you can integrate on your WooCommerce store.
 We will discuss a few of those options here.

-Instead of redirecting customers to PayPal site, you can complete the entire transaction on your website itself using this plugin.
+Instead of redirecting customers to the PayPal site, you can complete the entire transaction on your website itself using this plugin.
 Your site needs to have an SSL certificate to be able to use this payment option.
-Also, you should have a PayPal Pro merchant account or Payflow account.
+Also, you should have a PayPal Pro merchant account or a Payflow account.
 This is one of the most preferred payment options and can help a lot in improving customer experience on your site.

 Stripe is a favorite payment option in more than 40 countries.
-It allows you to accept payments through all major credit cards as well as AliPay, Apple Pay, Google Pay, etc. Just like PayPal Pro, this Stripe plugin also allows you to accept payments without redirecting the customer to a third party website.
+It allows you to accept payments through all major credit cards as well as AliPay, Apple Pay, Google Pay, etc. Just like PayPal Pro, this Stripe plugin also allows you to accept payments without redirecting the customer to a third-party website.
 Also, it helps you accept recurring payments for subscriptions.
 In addition, you will get advanced security features to detect and prevent fraud.
 Overall, Stripe is a great payment option if you are looking to offer a great checkout experience to your customers.

 Customers will be able to checkout from your site using their Amazon account instead of creating a new account.
 This could be a great boost to your conversion rate and it will help in reducing cart abandonment.
-Customers stay on your store during the entire checkout process and you can be assured of the security features of Amazon.
+Customers stay in your store during the entire checkout process and you can be assured of the security features of Amazon.
 The plugin supports recurring payments for subscriptions as well as helps you make seamless transactions on smartphones and tablets.
 You can check out an alternate option for Amazon payments here.

 This plugin helps you accept payments through credit cards and eChecks.
 Customers will also be able to save their credit card information on your site for a smooth checkout next time.
-It offers full support for subscriptions as well as pre orders.
-While using this plugin, you will be able to capture prior authorized transactions as well process refunds easily from your WooCommerce admin.
+It offers full support for subscriptions as well as pre-orders.
+While using this plugin, you will be able to capture prior authorized transactions as well as process refunds easily from your WooCommerce admin.
 You can find out some of the best WooCommerce Authorize.net plugins here.

 Choosing the right payment gateway